 Find out what your state laws say about how long used cars from dealerships are guaranteed for.
 If you have any problems, you need to get the seller to fix them ASAP.

-As we bought the car from a licensed vehicle auctioneer/dealer, they had the legal obligation to make it right should we find that it needed fixing.
+As my friend bought his car from a licensed vehicle auctioneer/dealer, they had the legal obligation to make it right should it need fixing, which it didn’t.

 #11 Does timing matter?

 Make use of the seasons to buy and sell successfully.

 Cars tend to sell quickly in fall and winter, for obvious reasons.
 But then it’s also harder to bid for great value cars during these seasons.

 You may need to buy your cars during summer, when competition isn’t as stiff for used cars.